rtircher/lein-haml-sass/README.md

 ## TODO

+* Improve partial support for sass/scss
+* allow user to override the gemjars url
 * Ensure the newly downloaded gems are on the classpath after download
 * cleanup ensure-engine-started
 * make project.clj lein2 idiomatic...